Making Christ Known to the World by Living Sanctified Lives unto Him.

 "The Word became flesh and took up residence among us.
 We observed His glory, the glory as the One and Only Son from the Father.'"
 (John 1:14 HCSB).
 Our theme is, "Truth with Measured Grace and Compassion."

-Churches Helping Churches
+Churches Helping Churches and Others

 PABA's Mission: Encourage Strengthen Bare One Another's Burdens Assistance Support We are not Alone and We Each Matter Stand Alongside Each Other to Take the Good News of Jesus Christ to Our Region and Beyond Making Disciples of Jesus Christ to the Glory of God